sungnga/react-ecommerce/react-frontend/README.md

         });
       });
       ```
-    - Next, get the user id from the User model and push it to history array.
-Use OneAndUpdate() method to get  by its id and updates that User object with the purchase history
+    - Next, find the user id in the User model and push the history array to this particular User model object to update its history property.
+Use .findOneAndUpdate() method on the User model to find the user id and update the purchase history
-    - Sends back a response whether this operation is successful or notthis done
       - In the findOneAndUpdate() method,
         - 1st arg is find the user id from req.profile._id and assign it to the _id property of the User model object
         - 2nd arg is push the history array as a history property to the User model object.
 This will create a new history property in the User model schema